don101/VACon/README.md

 This first commit is a simple python file that takes a 64-bit Steam ID as its single command line parameter, and prints through standard output a list of Friends of this Steam ID, and their VAC status.

-My next step is to provide this as an API using Django REST Framework, and to build a front end for it using AngularJS.